Netgear WN2500RP WiFi Extender Review

 In the garage, we could only connect to the main WiFi network in certain spots close to the kitchen door.
 And then only, at very low bit rates (less than 3 Mbps).
 The smart TV out there, at the far end of the garage, could not connect at all.
 So instant Netflix video streaming was out.
 Further, running an Ethernet cable the hundred feet or so from the DSL router was not feasible.

-The Netgear WN2500RP WiFi Extender Boosts the Signal
+It Boosts the Signal

 But the Netgear WN2500RP WiFi extender fixed much of that.
 With it, those fringe areas moved farther away from the house.
 It indeed cleared up the “flaws” in our pool and garage network.
 It beefed up the weak signals at the deep end of the pool, which was a big help.
 The WN2500RP destroyed dropouts, pauses, stutters, and lost links while streaming internet radio stations on a floating portable radio.

 Yet the Netgear WN2500RP WiFi extender needs no physical (wired) Ethernet connection to the main DSL router.
-It enabled streaming Internet radio stations in the garage as well as watching Netflix movies on the smart TV, with far fewer buffering delays and dropouts, the inherent bandwidth reduction in repeating range extenders notwithstanding.
-At less than a hundred dollars, the WN2500RP is cheap, simple to use networking solution, once you configure it to repeat your main wireless network, and we’re impressed with its FastLane technology, which enhances video streaming performance.
+It supports streaming internet radio stations in the garage.
+Plus we can watch Netflix movies on the smart TV, with far fewer buffering delays and dropouts.
+And the inherent bandwidth reduction in repeating range extenders does not seem to impact these activities much.

 Straight forward Setup